 Using the Metro in St. Petersburg

 All of the recommended places you should be able to visit within your three days in St. Petersburg.
-If you are too exhausted from sightseeing and don’t much time, I would skip the visit to Pushkin which would take you the whole day.
+If you are too exhausted from sightseeing and don’t have much time, I would skip the visit to Pushkin, which would take you the whole day.

 Here is a short video about my impression during my stay in St. Petersburg as a student a few years ago.